MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-manage-r-packages.md

    > library(mrsdeploy)
    ```

 1. Authenticate to create the remote session.
-Learn more about the authentication functions and their arguments in the article: "[Connecting to R Server from mrsdeploy](how-to-connect-log-in-with-mrsdeploy.md). "
+Learn more about the authentication functions and their arguments in the article: "[Connecting to Machine Learning Server from mrsdeploy](how-to-connect-log-in-with-mrsdeploy.md). "

    + For example, for Azure Active Directory:
      ```R